-Someone special to you is celebrating his or her 75th birthday, and you’ve been asked to make a toast at the party.
-The pressure is on you to make a memorable toast that celebrates the guest of honor’s unique qualities and that everyone at the party will enjoy.
+Have you been tapped to make a 75th birthday toast?
+You've probably wondering how to make a memorable toast that celebrates the guest of honor’s unique qualities and that everyone at the party will enjoy.

 No need to get too stressed, though.
 Just read on to find out what you need to know to make a classy 75th birthday toast or speech.

 The best way to get started is to take a few minutes and think about the guest of honor.
 What is your relationship – are you making a 75th birthday toast for your Mom, Dad, Grandma, Grandpa, other relative or friend?

 The type of relationship you have, and the length of time you’ve known the guest of honor will make a difference in the toast that you give.
 Has this person taught you life lessons?
 Have they been a best friend in good times or bad?

 Now reflect for a couple of minutes about the guest of honor.
 Write down a few words that come to your mind whenever you think of this person.
 What are his or her hobbies, interests, passions?
 What do you immediately think of when you picture this person?

 For example, if I were writing a 75th birthday toast for my dad, some of the things I know he loves are fishing, coffee, beer, history, poetry, and the Georgia Bulldogs.
 I would try to incorporate some of our shared experiences of these into my toast.

 I’d advise writing your toast on note cards that you can take with you to the event.
 You might be a bit nervous when you’re speaking so the cards will make a handy reference!